Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/week_3_day_3_plan.md

 ## 10:30–11:00: Coffee break

-## 11:00–12:30: TEI Publisher
+## 11:00–12:30: TAG and Alexandria: models and visualizations

 Time | Topic | Type
 ---- | ---- | ----
-15 min | eXist Solution's TEI Publisher |
+10 min | TAG as model |
-30 min | Hands on TEI Publisher 1 |
+20 min | Hands on TAG as model |
-15 min | TEI Publisher 2 |
+10 min | Alexandria as model and visualization |
-30 min | Hands on TEI Publisher 2 |
+30 min | Hands on Alexandria as model and visualization | 20 min | Review |

 ## 12:30–2:00: Lunch